antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 The next two sections of the notebook follow the procedure outline using the SEI2R model as $M$, a simple graph with two nodes as $G$, and both constant and time-dependent matrices for $\text{\textit{tpm}}(G)$.

-The next two sections provide examples with larger graphs: one is over a grid graph, the other is over a random graph.
+The section “Constant traveling patterns over a grid graph” presents an important test case with a grid graph that we use to test and build confidence in MSEMEA.
+The sub-section “Observations” is especially of interest.

+The section “Time-dependent traveling patterns over a random graph” presents a nearly “real life” application of MSEMEA using a random graph and a time dependent travelling patterns matrix.

 The section “Money from lost productivity” shows how to track the money losses across the sites.